tomcritchlow/tomcritchlow.github.io/_posts/2015-06-05-google-photos.md

 Anyway, food for thought.

 *Disclaimer: I worked at Google between 2012-2014.
-I did not work on Google Photos nor know of it's existence before it launched so I am safely in the dark about the existence or not of a real Google Photos for Work.
+I did not work on Google Photos nor know of its existence before it launched so I am safely in the dark about the existence or not of a real Google Photos for Work.
 I'm just spitballing here.*